 When buying CBD products, it’s important to understand the meaning behind those terms you might see on the package.

 Existing in the midst of a hazy unregulated market, CBD consumers need a clear explanation of key terms that CBD products often put forth to differentiate themselves.
-One of the areas where we are regularly seeing lots of confusion is around the terms “full spectrum,” “broad spectrum”, and “isolate.”
-Here is our quick guide to understanding what these terms mean.
+We are regularly seeing a lot of confusion around the words “full-spectrum,” “broad-spectrum,” and “isolate.”
+Here is our quick guide to understanding the differences in these three choices.

 Due to the fact that there are not currently CBD regulations overseen by the FDA, we can offer insight as to what these terms should mean — but keep in mind: Seeing this terminology does not confirm that the product in your hand was correctly labeled.